 - Agriculture: Mendel's principles are used to develop new and improved crop varieties with desirable traits, such as disease resistance, higher yield, and improved nutritional value.

-- Medicine: Genetics plays a crucial role in understanding and treating human diseases.
+- Medicine: Genetics has a big impact in understanding and treating human diseases.
 Mendel's laws help us understand how genetic disorders are inherited and how to develop gene therapies.

 - Evolutionary Biology: Mendel's work provided a mechanism for inheritance, which is essential for understanding how evolution works.
 His laws explain how genetic variation arises and how natural selection acts on that variation.